Showing posts with label DnD. Show all posts

 Last night was the most incredible night of my life!
 It started some weeks ago when the invitations of Aalborr arrived at our house.
 In bright colored envelopes they stood out from the letters, receipts and other papery stuff that comes in daily into my fathers office.
 Mine was green, obviously different from my parents' yellow ones, so my father tried being funny stating that this probably meant that I was invited for the childrens party.
 Ha ha!
 Little could he know..

 But things went quite differently this time.
-After walking in and greeting our host, my spouses and I were split up as this was what the coloring was all about.
-And instead of at a children's party I found myself joined with Jonathan and Finn at a table; the two halfling rascals which I wrote about in earlier notes.
-A pleasant surprise, though apparently our earlier secret meetings were not gone as unnoticed as I would have hoped.
+After walking in and greeting our host, my spouses and I were split up, as this was what the coloring was all about.
+And instead of at a children's party, I found myself joined with Jonathan and Finn at a table; the two halfling rascals which I wrote about in earlier notes.
+A pleasant surprise, though apparently our earlier secret meetings had not gone as unnoticed as I would have hoped.
 Nook is such a small gossiping town.
-Though I hope it did not reach my parents...
+Though I hope this had not reached my parents...

 Hardly had we greeted each other, when a loud noise and yelling announced that host Aalborr was starting his opening speech.
 The Drunken Badger crowd started yelling and laughing about stuff I could not fully get, just confusing parts about racing and mushrooms not being a party.
 Hardly seeing anything of the main stage blocked sight by all those towering humans did not help either.
 And then even less was there to be seen as the lights went out and the floor under us felt away!!